piglatiao/Jailbreaks/Anthropic/Claude 4/README.md

 # Info
 ## Sonnet - Perplexity
-Paste the prompt into a Perplexity Space.
+Paste the prompt into a Perplexity Space (in browser, not app - higher max instruction length).
 Be sure to turn Web Search OFF and make sure your request is going to Claude 4 Sonnet.
 It's still early days, expect some refusals.

 ### Tips
 - Add a / command at the end of your prompt for extra jailbreak power.